ralfhenze/railplan/README.md

 *   a Track connects two different Stations
 *   two Stations can only be connected by a single Track
-*   a Track has no direction
-*   the maximum length of a Track is 200 km
+*   the maximum length of a Track is 300 km

 Released Rail Network: